2behappy/bilingual_wedding_mass_booklet/README.md

 Note 1: the booklet here attached is the final version used for a catholic wedding Mass, and the content of the booklet (the italian part) was reviewed by a minister of the italian Roman Catholic Church.

-Note 2: Since the three main packages used here, i.e. matrita, reledpar and reledmac were not designed to work together, a number of workarounds has been applied here to create a harmonious and working manuscript (in particular, to set up the vertical spaces all around the text - that part was challenging).
+Note 2: Since the three main packages used here, i.e. matrita, reledpar and reledmac were not designed to work together, a number of workarounds has been applied to create a harmonious and working manuscript (in particular, to set up the vertical spaces all around the text - that part was challenging).

 # bilingual_wedding_mass_booklet: how to use it